xunit, testcontainers, and .NET

 public IReadOnlyCollection<TTestCase> OrderTestCases<TTestCase>(IReadOnlyCollection<TTestCase> testCases) where TTestCase : notnull, ITestCase => testCases.OrderBy(testCase => testCase.TestMethod?.MethodName).CastOrToReadOnlyCollection();

-are run in alphabetical order, sequentially.
+}Collections and TestCases are run in alphabetical order, sequentially.
 Parallel execution of tests is turned off since that model of running tests is not compatible with having a single database instance.Abstracting away basic CRUD tests

 /// <summary>